-Mr C's complaint was looked at by an investigator it was her view that the complaint should be upheld.
-In summary she said that whilst Carey undertook significant due diligence on CL&P it was not properly carried out.
+Mr S's complaint was looked at by an investigator.
+It was her view that the complaint should be upheld.
+She said that Carey undertook significant due diligence on CL&P. However, this was not properly carried out.
 In respect of the due diligence the investigator identified the following failings:

-- Carey did not carry out proper background checks on the directors of CL&P. If it had it would have established that one of the directors (Terrence Wright) was on the FSA's warning list of individuals. - There was a warning notice on the FSA website.
-This was first posted in 2010 and updated in 2013.
-Whilst the wording changed the key message - being that Mr Wright was a person to be wary of dealing with - hadn't changed. - Despite requests CL&P didn't provide copies of either its accounts or identity documents for its directors. - Carey had been accepting business from CL&P since August 2011 but it was not until March 2012 and after repeated requests that CL&P were asked to complete a non regulated introducer terms of business.
-So when dealing with Mr C's SIPP and investments the relationship between CL&P and Carey had not been formalised.
-Good practice would have been to have an agreement in place so that Carey would have understood the service to be offered by CL&P. - Carey had been told by a number of consumers that CL&P had been offering 'cash back incentives'.
-Carey was aware of this issue in early December 2011 - before Mr C's pensions were moved.
+- Carey did not carry out proper background checks on the directors of CL&P. If it had it would have established that one of the directors (Terrence Wright) was on the FSA's warning list of individuals. - Despite requests CL&P didn't provide copies of either its accounts or identity documents for its directors. - Despite accepting business from CL&P since August 2011 it was not until March 2012 that CL&P were asked to complete a non regulated introducer terms of business. - Carey had been told by a number of consumers that CL&P had been offering 'cash back incentives'.
+Carey was aware of this issue in December 2011 before Mr S's SIPP was opened in January 2012.
+Mr S received a £7,000 incentive payment.
 CL&P's involvement in the payment of illegal payments should have raised concerns about its integrity.

-Her view was that if Carey had acted as it should have done it would not have accepted the switch/transfer of Mr C's pensions.
+Her conclusion was that if Carey had acted as it should have done it would not have accepted the transfer of Mr S's pension benefits.

-She also set out how Mr C should be compensated.
+She also set out how Mr S should be compensated.
 For his final salary pension a calculation in line with the FCA methodology should be carried out.
-For the personal pensions the current value of the SIPP should be compared to the notional value of the original scheme if they had not been switched to the SIPP.
+For the personal pensions the current value of the SIPP should be compared to the notional value of the original schemes if they had not been switched to the SIPP.